codacy/pulse-user-docs/docs/one-click-integrations/github-integration.md

     <tr>
       <td>Contents</td>
       <td>Read</td>
       <td>Pulse retrieves tag information to support semantic versioning.
-For this, Pulse GitHub App requires read permission on contents of files and directories, as it's the same permission that applies to tags.</td>
+For this, the Pulse GitHub App requires read permission on contents of files and directories, as it's the same permission that applies to tags.</td>
     </tr>
     <tr>
       <td>Issues</td>